gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-shadows.md

 its box or *view frustum* by its `left`, `right`, `top`, `bottom`, `near`, `far`, and `zoom` properties.

-Again let's make a helper class for the dat.GUI.
+Again let's make a helper class for the lil-gui.
 We'll make a `DimensionGUIHelper` that we'll pass an object and 2 properties.
-It will present one property that dat.GUI can adjust and in response will set the two properties one positive and one negative.
+It will present one property that lil-gui can adjust and in response will set the two properties one positive and one negative.
 We can use this to set `left` and `right` as `width` and `up` and `down` as `height`.